JCOCA-Tech/JCOCA-Tech/README.md

 -->

 ### My goals and info: <br>
-- 🔭 I’m currently working on Sixerr
+- 🔭 I’m currently working on the SIXERR project
 - 🌱 I’m currently learning Laravel (PHP), Java, Python
 - 👯 I’m looking to collaborate on a 3D game engine and game
 - 🤔 I’m looking for help with my SIXERR Laravel project